IATI/IATI-Extra-Documentation/en/activities-standard/iati-activities/iati-activity.rst

            ....
      </iati-activity>

-This example includes the linked-data-uri attribute, introduced in the decimal upgrade 1.02.
-This can be used to override ``iati-activities/@linked-data-default``.
+Inclusion of ``linked-data-uri`` attribute, introduced in the decimal upgrade 1.02.

 .. code-block:: xml